Skip to content

 Test results are saved in a text based format at the location specified when executing the command line operation.

 LUnit has a built in xml-format for test reports which is using the same structure as the one used by JUnit testing framework and specified here.
-To use the JUnit xml format, you must provide a file path with the .xml extenssion.
+To use the JUnit xml format, you must provide a file path with the .xml extension.
 Once the tests have finished, the result file is available at the specified path.
 File may now be digested by most CI tools.
 For Jenkins this is done using the JUnit plugin.

 Jenkins Example